 So one of the most valuable lessons I've learned is that you don't have to do it all on your own.
 Which is... a difficult lesson?
 You sort of need to be a micro manager in the early stages while also, not be one at the same time.
 You have to trust people to things while also exactly telling them what to do.

-Outsourcing was one method of many I used.
+Outsourcing was one method of many I use.
 Not THE method.
-It allowed me to tap into external expertise to handle non-core functions of the business, usually project wise.
+It allows me to tap into external expertise to handle non-core functions of the business, usually project wise.

 For me it was IT professionals for specific tasks, accountant works and digital marketing agencies for campaigns.
 Outsourcing enabled me to focus on what I was good at, while leaving specialised and operational tasks to the experts.